mlab817/ridemap-kiosk/README.md

    1. If device is not registered, display invalid device message along with the device ID.
 Note that the device ID is not the actual device ID but rather the ID of the device tied with the app.
    2. If device is registered, proceed
 4. Prompt user to select station where it is located
-5. Put the smartphone in the best position to start scanning faces
-6. Start scanning
+5. Set up the device as a kiosk in front of or inside vehicles
+6. Passengers can now select their destination

-The app will send data for every batch of faces detected.
+The app will send data for 10 entries.
+Data submission can also be triggered manually.

 ## Limitations

-The accuracy of this app will depend on at least the following factors:

-1. Camera quality of the device
-2. Quality of the environment (placement of the device, lighting)
-3. Quality of targets (angle of the face, obstructions such as face masks/caps)

-There is also the issue of duplication since the app does not use a backend to analyze facial features and eliminate duplicates.
-So if a person takes too long in the queueing line, they can be scanned more than once.
+This app offers the easiest way to collect data on passenger count.
+However, there is no way to ensure the quality of data as anyone can press the buttons on the device.

+The size of the device matters to fast track inputting by passengers as they will need to find their destination station in the screen.
+Providing information beforehand on the layout of the station buttons would help ease this process.